UG-099C/Final-project/README.md

 -user can go to calendar page and see events registered on the calendar page.
 -User can change accout settings from drop down button.
 -User can logout.
--Admins can delete users and events.
+-User can go to view tickets in dropdown and see all registered events in the view tickets page -Admins can delete users and events.
 -User can register for any of the 4 most popular events listed on the index page.